-In 2020, we launched a new online series of Monitor dedicated to the advancement of the Meeting in the Cave project.
-By 2022, the initial 2,000 subscribers on the Mailchimp platform had increased to 2,200.
+In 2020, we launched a new online series of Monitor dedicated to advancing the Meeting in the Cave project.
+By 2023, the initial 2,000 subscribers on the Mailchimp platform had increased to 2,200, and a larger Instagram endorsement.